Dveg511/BrightnessC/README.md

 1. Timer
 2. gui
 3. temperature changer
+4. Laptop support
-4. rework from highlevelmonitorconfigurationapi to lowlevelmonitorconfigurationapi
+5. rework from highlevelmonitorconfigurationapi to lowlevelmonitorconfigurationapi

 From microsoft wiki :
  **The physical monitor configuration functions operate using the VESA Control Command Set (MCCS) standard over the I2C interface.